DIY Bocce Ball Court You Can Build in a Weekend

 Step 1 – Spread Paver Base

-Once the stain is dry, spread the paver base as evenly as possible with a rake or shovel in a 2-3″ layer.
+Once the stain is dry, spread the paver base layer as evenly as possible with a rake or shovel in a 2-3″ layer.
 Use a tamper to pack it down.

 Step 2 – Spread Decomposed Granite

-Then, spread the decomposed granite evenly in a 2″-3″ layer and tamp it down.
+Spread the decomposed granite evenly in a 2″-3″ layer and tamp it down.

 (Our local landscape supply company didn’t have any decomposed granite, so they suggested screen washing as an alternative.
 Still worked great!)
 Over time, it should settle and become more compact.